 With the URL and small icon at the top of the search results, this provides site owners with a good opportunity for branding.
 Images naturally catch the eyes of users, which is why Twitter posts with images see 35% more retweets than those without.
 With your image featured at the top of your result, it will catch the eyes of prospective visitors.
 It will also make it easier for these users to remember your site when it appears in multiple searches they make.
 This will improve brand recognition.

 Google has also said that this new layout will make it easier for them to add more action buttons and search result cards in the future.
-If they proceed with this plan, it may provide more opportunities for customers to contact you or make a purchase from you directly from the SERP.
+If they proceed with this plan, it may provide more opportunities for customers to contact you or make a purchase from you directly from the mobile SERP.
 Optimizing product listings and meta descriptions with this potential in mind may help brands get in front of these future potential changes.

-When you look at the new mobile search results, it also appears as though ads are now a little harder to distinguish from organic results.
+When you look at the new mobile SERP, it also appears as though ads are now a little harder to distinguish from organic results.
 All that distinguishes them is the placement of a small ‘AD’ label before the URL.
 This might increase the opportunities for brands to boost clicks and traffic through PPC, particularly on high-value queries.

 How site owners can choose the image that appears with their organic results